Harrison Bungwon: Early life and education

 Bungwon was born to A̠tyoli Bungwon Yawa and A̠yanga̠li Atoh Bungwon on 25 November 1949 in Bafoi, Ka̠nai District, Atyapland, Northern Region, British Nigeria (now in southern Kaduna State, Nigeria).
 His father died in 1953, when he was only four years old.

 His educational career began in January 1957 at the age of seven in Native Authority Junior Primary School, Bafwoi-Ka̠nai (Gora Bafai).
 After passing his entrance examination in 1961, he got admitted into Native Authority Senior Primary School, Kachia.
 In 1963, Bungwon got admitted into Government Technical School, Soba, Zaria, where he had a two and a half year stint before he got admitted in 1965 into the prestigious Government Technical College, Kano.
 He thereafter developed the interest in studying Mechanical engineering while in Government Technical College, Kano, which prompted him to apply for and successfully got awarded a Bureau for External Aid Scholarship to study in the USSR in 1969 on completion of his secondary school level, form five.

 Between 1971 – 1975, he studied mechanical engineering and obtained a bachelor's degree (B.Tech.) and master's degree (M.Tech.) at the Byelorussian Technical University, Minsk, where he graduated with distinction.
 In 1977, he proceeded for his doctorate (Ph.D.) programme to the University of Manchester Institute of Science and Technology, United Kingdom and graduated in 1980.

 Career

-Bungwon was an erudite scholar, a distinguished Engineer, a teacher emeritus, a diplomat and a celebrated fellow of the Nigeria Society of Engineers with over 16 years of scholarship, teaching in one of Africa's largest polytechnics, Kaduna Polytechnic.
+Bungwon was a scholar, an Engineer, a teacher emeritus, a diplomat and a renown fellow of the Nigeria Society of Engineers with over 16 years of scholarship, teaching in one of Africa's polytechnics, Kaduna Polytechnic.

 Between 1986 and 2002, Bungwon served as: